-Do not pour it down the drain!
-Available options will vary from place to place.
+Available options for used cooking oil recycling and disposal will vary from place to place.
 Recycling of used cooking oil is encouraged where the opportunity is available.
-Possibilities for recycling include:

-- Ketchikan Landfill accepts both residential and commercial used cooking oil for a fee.
-Contact 907-225-2370.
+- Ketchikan Landfill (907-225-2370) accepts both residential and commercial used cooking oil for a fee.